Toooomey/primal-gym/README.md

 ___
 # Deployment

-The project was deployed on GitHub Pages using the following steps To deploy a project I had to:
+The project was deployed on GitHub Pages using the following steps:

 * Log in to GitHub and locate the repository [primal-gym](https://github.com/Toooomey/primal-gym) then click to deploy
 * Go to the `Settings` menu then click the GitHub Pages section